Oviedo, Florida

 Oviedo (/ˌoʊ'viːdoʊ/ oh-VEE-doh) is a city in Seminole County, Florida, United States.
-As of the 2010 United States Census, the population was 33,342, representing an increase of 7,026 (26.7%) from the 26,316 counted in the 2000 Census.
+As of 2020, the population was 40,059.
 It is part of the Orlando–Kissimmee–Sanford Metropolitan Statistical Area.
-Oviedo is known for its historic houses and buildings, as well as its population of chickens that roam the downtown area.
-Although the city has historically been rural, in recent years it has had an influx of new developments to support its rapid growth, due to its proximity to the University of Central Florida and the Central Florida Research Park.
+Oviedo was known for its historic houses and buildings and agriculture, as well as its population of chickens that roamed the downtown area.
+Although the city historically has been rural, in recent years it has had an influx of new developments to support its rapid growth, due to its proximity to the University of Central Florida and the Central Florida Research Park.

 History

-Up through the early 19th century, the area encompassing Oviedo was sparsely populated save for a few Seminoles and African-American Freemen who associated with the Seminole tribe, known as Black Seminoles, in what was then Spanish Florida.
+Up through the early 19th century, the area encompassing Oviedo was sparsely populated save for a few Seminoles and African-American freemen who associated with the Seminole tribe, known as Black Seminoles, in what was then Spanish Florida.
 The Seminole tribe had larger clusters of population in other areas of Central Florida, such as nearby Lake Jesup.

 The population remained sparse until after the American Civil War, when people devastated by war started moving South to begin a new life.
-One mile to the southeast side of Lake Jesup, a small hamlet of settlers established the "Lake Jesup Settlement" in 1875.
+One mile southeast of Lake Jesup, a small group of settlers established the "Lake Jesup Settlement", in 1875.
 Letters from that era showcased a difficult life for the Florida Cracker settlers: cooking outdoors with wood stoves, sleeping under mosquito nets, and burning rags to keep the insects away.
 Wildlife was plentiful, however.
-Initially, this settlement had around 40 families, but quickly evolved into a thriving trading port.
-The settlement was named "Oviedo" by Andrew Aulin when the first post office was established to honor the state's Spanish heritage.
+Initially, this settlement had around 40 families, but quickly evolved into a thriving trading post.